Working in Language Clusters

 The Strategy

 In Tanzania, one of the first cluster projects began in the Mbeya Region.
-In 2006 a cluster project will begin in the Mara Region of Tanzania.
-This project will result in gaining more experience in joint planning and decision-making with partners, as well as to test Bantu linguistic and cultural tools that are being developed.
+In 2006 a second cluster project began in the Mara Region of Tanzania.
+In 2010 a third cluster project began in the Katavi Region of Tanzania.
+Through these projects experience is being gained in joint planning and decision-making with partners, as well as exploring the benefits of working in multi-language projects of Bantu languages, which share linguistic and cultural similarities

 Find out more on Bantu Languages: Statistics